Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 receiver paradigm (cid:100) The possible interaction patterns for the application of the sender receiver paradigm are explained, namely:

-#@SECTION: 1.
-Data-access in a cat.
+ 1. Data-access in a cat.
 1 RunnableEntity,

-#@SECTION: 2. explicit sending,
+ 2. explicit sending,

-#@SECTION: 3. the DataSendCompletedEvent: dealing with the success/failure of an explicit
+3. the DataSendCompletedEvent: dealing with the success/failure of an explicit

 send, and

-#@SECTION: 4. the DataReceivedEvent: responding to the reception of data
+ 4. the DataReceivedEvent: responding to the reception of data

-#@SECTION: 5. the DataReceiveErrorEvent: notifying an error concerning the reception of
+ 5. the DataReceiveErrorEvent: notifying an error concerning the reception of

 data.